yaohong010/ML_Playground/README.md

 # ML_Playground

-This is my supercool playground to experiement Machine Learning Algorithms.
+This is my super cool playground to experiement Machine Learning Algorithms.